-Fire and Rescue Facilities
+Fire and Rescue Facilities- Residential

 This PPS was reviewed for adequacy of fire and rescue services in accordance with Section 24-122.01(d) of the Subdivision Regulations.
 The subject property is served by the Accokeek Volunteer Fire/EMS Station Co.
 824, located at 16111 Livingston Road in Accokeek.
-The response time standard established by Section 24-122.01(e) of the Subdivision Regulations is a maximum of seven-minutes travel time from the first due station.
+For residential development, the response time standard established by Section 24-122.01(e) of the Subdivision Regulations is a maximum of seven-minutes travel time from the first due station.